 - Log in to webmail and create a new email message.

-- Click the paper clip icon and then click Cloud locations.
+- Click the paper clip icon and then click Cloud icon.

 - The left pane displays a list of storage locations that can be accessed directly from webmail.
-Click Box to access the files in your Stanford Box account.
+Click Google Drive to access the files in your Stanford Google Drive account.